The Studebaker Champ: The 1960s American Hyundai Santa Cruz

 However, in many ways, the Studebaker Champ was a bit behind the pickup truck times.
 While the Detroit automakers offered their trucks with independent front suspension, the Champ had a solid front axle.
 Plus, to save money, the tooling for the bed actually comes from Dodge—it’s the same bed found on the contemporary ‘Sweptline,’ Hagerty reports.
 And it didn’t help that the cheapest Studebaker Champs’ six-cylinder engines were old-school flatheads.
 Though there were 2 V8 options available as well.

 However, the Studebaker Champ did have at a few advantages over trucks like the Ford F-Series.
 Firstly, because it has the same cabin as the Lark, it’s comfortable to sit in than contemporary trucks.
 Also, the Studebaker Champ was cheaper.
 The base ½-ton Champ cost the modern equivalent of $16,400.
 And starting in 1961, more-modern six-cylinder engines joined the lineup.

 Pricing and availability today

 Unfortunately, the Champ wasn’t enough to save Studebaker.
-It didn’t help that, although the automaker offered other trucks, the Champ only came in a ½-ton form.
 The Ford F-Series and Chevrolet’s C/K series both out-sold it, and the company folded in 1966.